AbdullahO/tspdb/installation.md

 ```sql
 CREATE EXTENSION plpython3u;
 ```
-d- If you see  "CREATE EXTENSION" then the extension is working properly.
+3- If you see  "CREATE EXTENSION" then the extension is working properly.

 ### Installing tspDB